-ITVC utilizes a variety of gyms throughout the greater east side of the Puget Sound region.
+ITVC utilizes a variety of gyms throughout the greater eastside of the Puget Sound region.
 The majority of the facilities we rent for practice purposes are in the Bellevue, Mercer Island, and Issaquah areas.
 During the high school basketball season (the months of January-March), gym space availability may be less consistent.
 Therefore, occasionally, gyms in other areas will be used.

 Where and how often are tournaments?

 Teams will have an average of two tournaments per month.
-Local tournaments (including the Puget Sound Region Power League) are typically located with 1-2 hours driving distance from Seattle.
+Local tournaments (including the Puget Sound Region Power League) are typically located within 1-2 hours driving distance from Seattle.
 Teams will have between two and five travel/multi day tournaments throughout the season.
 Schedules for each team will be distributed at tryouts and posted on the website as soon as they are available.

 What does it cost to play for ITVC?

-We are currently finalizing our budget for the our season and plan to have our fee structure available during tryouts in November.
+We are currently finalizing our budget for the upcoming season and plan to have our fee structure available during tryouts in November.
 Each athlete’s club dues cover costs associated with, tournament entry fees, gym rental fees, coaching stipends, uniforms, and team equipment.
 Any fees associated with travel (i.e. transportation, hotels, meals, etc) are not included in the athlete’s club dues.